cosmicjs/react-graphql-static-site/S3_CloudFront_BlogPost.md

 ![Point CF at our S3 website](/img/cf_create_2.png)

 In the `Origin Domain Name` field you'll be given the option to pick your S3 bucket. __Do Not Do This!__ Instead, set the `Origin Domain Name` to be your S3 website URL.
-For example, for our demo it would be [`codogo-cosmic-js-demo-blog.s3-website-eu-west-1.amazonaws.com`](codogo-cosmic-js-demo-blog.s3-website-eu-west-1.amazonaws.com).
+For example, for our demo it would be [`codogo-cosmic-js-demo-blog.s3-website-eu-west-1.amazonaws.com`](codogo-cosmic-js-demo-blog.s3-website-eu-west-1.amazonaws.com), not `codogo-cosmic-js-demo-blog.s3.amazonaws.com`.

-(ADD WHAT IT"S NOT)

-### Cache long term files
+### 2. Cache long term files

 ![Create New Behaviour](/img/cf_edit_1.png)